fin-cli/handbook/commands/transient/set.md

-# wp transient set
+# fin transient set

 Sets a transient value.

 `&lt;expiration&gt;` is the time until expiration, in seconds.

-For a more complete explanation of the transient cache, including the network|site cache, please see docs for `wp transient`.
+For a more complete explanation of the transient cache, including the network|site cache, please see docs for `fin transient`.

 ### OPTIONS